suabochica/blockchain-nanodegree/README.md

 ## 📁 Folder Structure

 - `/examples`: folder to store the examples offered as guides in the program
+- `/exercises`: folder to store the exercise requested in the program
 - `/projects`: folder to store the project required to pass the program

 ## 🗒️ Content